largeapp/M2DCNN/README.md

 M2DCNN is a repository of codes and experiment results for A Multi-channel 2D Convolutional Neural Networks Model for Task-evoked fMRI Data Classification, using Keras (version 2.2.4) with TensorFlow (version 1.12.0) as backend.
 ### Publications
 See the following publications for examples of this code in use:
- * **A Multi-channel 2D Convolutional Neural Networks Model for Task-evoked fMRI Data Classification.** Jinlong Hu, Yuezhen Kuang, Bin Liao, Lijie Cao, Shoubin Dong, Ping Li, accepted by [Computational Intelligence and Neuroscience](https://www.hindawi.com/journals/cin/contents/).
+ * **A Multi-channel 2D Convolutional Neural Networks Model for Task-evoked fMRI Data Classification.** Jinlong Hu, Yuezhen Kuang, Bin Liao, Lijie Cao, Shoubin Dong, Ping Li, [Computational Intelligence and Neuroscience](https://new.hindawi.com/journals/cin/2019/5065214/), 2019.

 ### Codes